 Criteria for patent protection

-There are three criteria that a product must meet to have a realistic chance of patent protection:
+There are three criteria that a product should have to maximize patent protection:

 - The novelty of the invention: The product may not belong to the current state of the art on the patent’s filing date.
 This also means that the invention has not yet been publicly presented or used for patent application.

 - The inventive step: An inventive step is only given if it is not apparent to the “average person skilled in the art” in the respective field and exceeds their ability.
 In this case, one speaks of the so-called “inventive step”.

 - Commercial applicability: An invention is commercially applicable if it can be used commercially in any field – in principle, it is about the practical use of the invention and whether a business model can be derived from it.

 Patent protection can be fundamentally pursued with consultation and the representation of legal experts.
 In California, the PatentPC specializes in every domain that covers Intellectual Property.
 It means the legal matters involving patents, trademarks, trade secrets, and copyright cases.

 The legal firm has broad services relevant to patent protection, filing trademarks, contesting unfair competition, protecting trade secrets, and the copyright law.
 Its diverse portfolio of clients allows the firm to represent clients varying in a wide array of business sectors.